OZURDEX® (dexamethasone intravitreal implant) 0.7 mg

 You should not use OZURDEX® if you are allergic to any of its ingredients.

-Injections into the vitreous in the eye are associated with serious eye infection (endophthalmitis), eye inflammation, increased eye pressure, and retinal detachments.
+Injections into the vitreous in the eye, including those with OZURDEX®, are associated with serious eye infection (endophthalmitis), eye inflammation, increased eye pressure, and retinal detachments.
 Your eye doctor may monitor you regularly after the injection.

 There may be a risk of the implant moving into the front chamber of the eye if you had the posterior capsule of the lens removed or if you have a tear in the capsule.

-The most common side effects reported in patients include: increased eye pressure, conjunctival bleeding, eye pain, eye redness, ocular hypertension, cataract, vitreous detachment, and headache.
+The most common side effects reported in patients for retinal vein occlusion and uveitis include: increased eye pressure, conjunctival blood spot, eye pain, eye redness, ocular hypertension, cataract, vitreous detachment, and headache.

 In the days following injection with OZURDEX®, you may be at risk for potential complications including in particular, but not limited to, the development of serious eye infection or increased eye pressure.
 If your eye becomes red, sensitive to light, painful, or develops a change in vision, you should seek immediate care from your eye doctor.
 You may experience temporary visual blurring after receiving an injection and should not drive or use machinery until your vision has resolved.